What To Expect From Your First Psychiatry Appointment-Prairie Health,CA Psychiatrist

 At Prairie Health, meetings with a psychiatrist are included as a part of our $99/mo care plan, a steep markdown from the traditional $300+ it usually costs to meet with a psychiatrist.
 After intake with your Care Partner, some appointments with psychiatrists can be available within the same week, whereas normally it might take 2-3 additional weeks.
 Regardless of what psychiatrist you work with, know that you’re taking an important step by prioritizing working with a professional to improve your mental health.

-Real photo of a small table standing between a sofa with pillows and an armchair on a white rug in boho living room interior with posters on a shelf
+small table standing between a sofa with pillows and an armchair on a white rug in boho living room interior with posters on a shelf

 Facebook